 ACLS (Advanced Cardiovascular Life Support)

-American Heart Association ACLS Certification (Initial or Renewal)
+American Heart Association ACLS Certification (ACLS Initial or ACLS Renewal)

 The following topics are covered:

-- Basic life support skills, including effective chest compressions and use of a bag-mask device
+- BLS skills, including effective chest compressions and use of a bag-mask device

 - Recognition and early management of cardiac arrest